Y-elakkaoui/network-scanner-lab/README.md

 ## 📌 Project Overview

-This project demonstrates basic network scanning and service detection using Kali Linux and Nmap.
+This project demonstrates basic network scanning and service detection using Kali Linux and Nmap in a VMware lab environment.

+The objective is to identify open ports, detect running services, and understand potential attack surfaces.

 ---

 ## 🖥️ Lab Setup

-* Kali Linux (Attacker)
+* **Attacker Machine:** Kali Linux
-* Ubuntu Desktop (Target)
+* **Target Machine:** Ubuntu Desktop
+* **Platform:** VMware Workstation
+* **Network Type:** Host-only (isolated network)

+---

+## 🌐 Network Configuration

+* Kali Linux IP: 192.168.38.x
+* Target IP: 192.168.38.129

+Both machines are connected to the same internal network.

+---

+## 🔧 Tools Used

+* Nmap
+* Kali Linux
+* Apache2 (on target)
 * VMware Workstation
-* Host-only network

 ---

 ## 🔍 Methodology

-* Ping test to verify connectivity
+1. Verified connectivity using `ping`
+2. Performed initial scan using Nmap
-* Nmap scan to detect open ports
+3. Identified open ports and services
-* Service detection using -sV
-* Access web server via browser
+4. Ran advanced scan using `-sC -sV`
+5. Accessed the web service through a browser
+6. Documented findings

 ---

 ## 📊 Results

+The Nmap scan revealed:

-* Port 80 (HTTP) open
+* **Port 80 (HTTP)** — Open
-* Apache 2.4.58 running
+* **Service:** Apache HTTP Server 2.4.58 (Ubuntu)

+The Apache default page was successfully accessed from the Kali machine, confirming that the service is reachable.

+---

+## 🔍 Analysis

+The presence of an open HTTP port indicates that the target system is running a web server.

+Exposed services increase the attack surface and may be vulnerable to:

-* Web server accessible
+* Web application attacks
+* Misconfigurations
+* Outdated software

+Even a default Apache configuration can reveal useful information to an attacker.

 ---